 The rules about off label drug marketing are pretty simple: Doctors are allowed to prescribe drugs for off-label purposes, but drug manufacturers and marketers are NEVER allowed to market drugs for off-label purposes.
 This is because some doctors might have patients with rare symptoms or other sensitivities that might benefit from an off-label prescription; but drug manufacturers and marketers, who are responsible for drugs that may be taken by countless patients across the country and even across the world, have to be able to prove that a drug is safe for its intended patient group.
 It’s a strict rule that is in place to keep all patients safe.
 And when it’s broken… patient safety is seriously jeopardized.

 Interestingly, GlaxoSmithKline itself has even stated that Zofran has not been tested in pregnant women.
 But that did not stop them for promoting the drug for off-label purposes, potentially endangering the health of countless pregnant women and their babies.

 Every mother knows that rules are made for a reason.
 We only wish more pharmaceutical companies, and especially GlaxoSmithKline, would have followed the rules about what they can and can’t market.
 Now, we’re fighting on behalf of these mothers to make sure that more babies aren’t hurt by Zofran in the future.

 It’s an unthinkable reality: A drug that was not approved for use during pregnancy, and that had no data regarding its use during pregnancy, prescribed to countless mothers across the country.

-If you or a mother you know had a baby born with a birth defect like cleft palate or a heart defect and you took Zofran during your pregnancy, we encourage you to call one of our Zofran lawyers as soon as you can at 866-520-2755 or complete our contact form.
+If you or a mother you know had a baby born with a birth defect like cleft palate, ASD, or another heart defect and you took Zofran during your pregnancy, we encourage you to call one of our Zofran lawyers as soon as you can at 866-520-2755 or complete our contact form.
 We are proud to be helping as many mothers as we can fight back against this injustice… and help protect their families.